Skip to main content

 5. Snowflake Account Details

-Enter the following details in the Yuki app:
+Enter the following in the Yuki onboarding wizard and verify the connection test passes:

 • Cost per Snowflake Credit